skuzzle/polly/README.md

 Nevertheless, polly is used every day by a rather small group of people on the euIRC making irc life a bit more comfortable for everyone :).

-Visit polly in #tal-der-ahnungslose on irc.euirc.net!
+Visit polly in #tal-der-ahnungslosen on irc.euirc.net!